 - Master’s degree in Special Education

 - 2 years of induction support from UW-Madison faculty and staff after graduation

-A total of 40 individuals will receive funding from this grant over the next 4 years.
+A total of 40 individuals will receive funding from this grant over the next 4 years, ending in summer 2023.
 If you are interested in being considered for funding from this grant, please make a note of your interest in teaching in one of the UW-SET partner districts in your personal statement.

 “Teachers have three loves: the love of learning, the love of learners, and the love of bringing the first two loves together."Scott Hayden